chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 👉 Let's start with a few hints:

+- This assignment requires you to work on the shell.
+If you are not familiar with this type of command line interface, take a look at this [MIT class](https://missing.csail.mit.edu/); it covers the *missing semester of computer science education* and introduces a range of practical tools, including in lesson 1 [the shell](https://missing.csail.mit.edu/2020/course-shell/).
 - To store `telnet`'s output to file (in addition to printing it on the console), you can use the command `tee`, e.g. `telnet www.ard.de 80|tee out` will save all output to a file called `out`.
 - To exit a telnet session, first press <kbd>CTRL</kbd>+<kbd>]</kbd>.
 This brings you to a `telnet>` prompt and you can type `close` to end the session.
 - Telnetting `www.domain.com` is usually not the same as telnetting `domain.com`.
 Make sure your `host` header information matches exactly the domain you telnetted into.